SDP-GeoHunt/geo-hunt/README.md

 ## Code Style and Best Practices

-* Use Java coding standards and best practices.
-See the [Google Style Guide](https://google.github.io/styleguide/javaguide.html) for further information.
+* Use Kotlin coding standards and best practices.
+See the [Kotlin coding convention](https://kotlinlang.org/docs/coding-conventions.html) for further general information.
 * Follow the project's code style guide and best practices.
 * Keep your code clean, concise, and easy to read.
 * Use meaningful variable names and comments to explain your code.